dd32/td-gh-ex/readme.txt

 == Description ==

-Arowana is a Fast and lightweight, easily customizable and multi-purpose WordPress theme with the main focus on smooth user experience to make your site stand out from the crowd.
-Arowana comes with everything you could ever need to build an amazing website.
-Arowana is the perfect theme for your business!
-View the demo of StartKit Pro https://www.nayrathemes.com/demo/pro/?theme=startkit
+Arowana is a child of the StartKit theme with lots of powerful features.
+Arowana is suited for any type of website and works with all popular plugins.
+Get 24x7 support with both the free and the Pro versions.
+Explore the Pro demo - https://www.nayrathemes.com/demo/pro/?theme=arowana

 == Installation ==